 In general, the distance between the primary-side source and the secondary-side sink or load should be very small for capacitive energy transmission.
 The capacity of the transmission path doubles with each halving of the distance between the two sides.
 Technically useful capacities for energy transfer in the range of a few watts start in the range of two-digit picofarad, which hardly allows distances of more than 1 mm for the electrodes in palm-sized areas.

-In some applications, however, such a small distance is not a actual restriction.
-For example, if the secondary side to be supplied rests mechanically on the primary side as with charger cups for mobile phones.
+In some applications; however, such a small distance is not an actual restriction.
+For example, if the secondary side to be supplied rests mechanically on the primary side as is the case with charger cups for mobile phones.

 The advantages of capacitive energy transmission, on the other hand, would come into play in the example of the mobile phone charger.
-In this example, the virtually negligible thickness of the actual transmission path is a potential advantage from the product design point of view.
-Assuming a plastic housing, the entire transmission path can be produced by two metallizations on the housing.
+In this example, the virtually negligible thickness of the actual transmission path is a potential advantage in terms of product design.
+Assuming a plastic housing, the entire transmission path can be produced by two metallizations on said housing.
 Together with a protective layer on the outside of the device, this typically results in a total layer thickness of several 10 μm.
 A comparably thin inductive transmission path would hardly be technically feasible or would be significantly limited in terms of power and efficiency due to the lack of copper cross-section.

-Figures 1a (cover picture) and 1b show the fixed primary side and the secondary side of a capacitive transmission line mounted on a shaft, which was realised as part of the research project FVA 602-I for demonstrating transmission capacities in the range of single-digit watts.
-The principle of good suitability for small, flat installation spaces can also be seen, as can the technically simple and mechanically resistant design.
+Figures 1a (cover picture) and 1b show the fixed primary side and the secondary side of a capacitive transmission line mounted on a shaft, which was realized as part of the research project FVA 602-I in order to demonstrate transmission capacities in the range of single-digit watts.
+Additionally, the principle of good suitability for small, flat installation spaces as well as the technically simple and mechanically resistant design can be observed here.

-The use of capacitive energy transmission is obvious and technically sensible for all applications with a flat installation space and moderate requirements for transmission performance.
+The usage of capacitive energy transmission is obvious and technically sensible for all applications with a flat installation space and moderate requirements for transmission performance.